Ed Bruce

 William Edwin Bruce Jr. (December 29, 1939 – January 8, 2021) was an American country music songwriter, singer, and actor.
-He was known for writing the 1975 song "Mammas Don't Let Your Babies Grow Up to Be Cowboys" and recording the 1982 country number one hit "You're the Best Break This Old Heart Ever Had".
+He was known for writing the 1975 song "Mammas Don't Let Your Babies Grow Up to Be Cowboys" and recording the 1982 country number-one hit "You're the Best Break This Old Heart Ever Had".
 He also co-starred in the television series Bret Maverick with James Garner during the 1981–1982 season.

 Early life

 Bruce was born in Keiser, Arkansas, United States, and grew up in Memphis, Tennessee.
 In 1957, at the age of 17, he went to see Jack Clement, a recording engineer for Sun Records.
 Bruce caught the attention of Sun owner Sam Phillips, for whom he wrote and recorded "Rock Boppin' Baby" (as "Edwin Bruce").

 1960s

-In the early 1960s, Bruce recorded for RCA and some smaller labels like Wand/Scepter, singing rockabilly music, as well as country material and pop material such as "See the Big Man Cry".
-In 1962, he wrote "Save Your Kisses" for pop star Tommy Roe and in 1963 he reached No. 109 on the Billboard "Bubbling Under" chart with his own recording of "See the Big Man Cry" (Wand 140), both published by Bill Justis at Tuneville Music.
-Charlie Louvin recorded "See the Big Man Cry" (Capitol 5369) in 1965; Louvin's version reached No. 7 on the Billboard "Country Singles" chart.
-During his career many songs that Bruce wrote and recorded were more successful when re-recorded by others.
+In the early 1960s, Bruce recorded for RCA and some smaller labels such as Wand/Scepter, singing rockabilly music, as well as country material and pop material such as "See the Big Man Cry".
+In 1962, he wrote "Save Your Kisses" for pop star Tommy Roe, and in 1963, he reached number 109 on the Billboard Bubbling Under chart with his own recording of "See the Big Man Cry" (Wand 140), both published by Bill Justis at Tuneville Music.
+Charlie Louvin recorded "See the Big Man Cry" (Capitol 5369) in 1965; Louvin's version reached number seven on the Billboard Country Singles chart.
+During his career many songs that Bruce wrote and recorded were more successful when covered by others.

-In 1966, Bruce returned to RCA and recorded "Puzzles", "The Price I Pay to Stay" and "Lonesome Is Me".
+In 1966, Bruce returned to RCA and recorded "Puzzles", "The Price I Pay to Stay", and "Lonesome Is Me".
 He scored his first charted single with "Walker's Woods" in 1967, and also charted with his version of The Monkees' "Last Train to Clarksville".
 Both of these singles were minor hits.
-In 1969, Bruce signed with Monument Records, where he continued to have minor successes with "Everybody Wants To Get To Heaven" and "Song For Jenny".
+In 1969, Bruce signed with Monument Records, where he continued to have minor successes with "Everybody Wants to Get to Heaven" and "Song for Jenny".